 (e) According to 25 U.S.C.
 5395(b), nothing in the Act shall be construed to diminish in any way the trust responsibility of the United States to Tribes and individual Indians that exists under treaties, Executive orders, or other laws and court decisions.

 (f) According to 25 U.S.C.
 5387(e), in the negotiation of compacts and funding agreements, the Secretary shall at all times negotiate in good faith to maximize implementation of the self-governance policy.
 The Secretary shall carry out this part in a manner that maximizes the policy of Tribal self-governance, in a manner consistent with the purposes specified in section 3 of the Tribal Self-Governance Amendments of 2000.

+Tribe proposes deletion as above

 § 663.3 Effect on existing Tribal rights.